The Business Case for Social Responsibility

 The intent of a sustainable product strategy is that the company is identifying the impact of its products on society at every phase of the product lifecycle, and minimizing the negative impacts.
 Sustainable product initiatives are so broad in scope that they often encompass all of the social responsibility initiatives.
 This broad scope also requires companies to be focused and realistic about what they can achieve, setting appropriate objectives that demonstrate progress and identify where more work is needed.

 As the world’s largest retailer, Wal-Mart faces unique challenges in product sustainability.
-It must not only focus on its stores, but on the products provided and transported by a board network of suppliers.
+It must not only focus on its stores, but on the products provided and transported by a broad network of suppliers.
 To address this, Wal-Mart has partnered with The Sustainability Consortium to create a sustainability index that can be used to set standards and measure progress across its value chain.
 The goals of the index are to:

 - Improve the sustainability of the products customers love